Dominick2018/Ubuntu-Linux-Server-Project/README.md

 > sudo nano pg_hba.conf
 4. Check to make sure it looks like this:

-'''
-     "'# Database administrative login by Unix domain socket'" "'local   all             postgres                              peer'"
+    >    # Database administrative login by Unix domain socket
+    >     local   all             postgres                              peer
+    >

-     "'# TYPE  DATABASE        USER            ADDRESS               METHOD'"
+    >     # TYPE  DATABASE        USER            ADDRESS               METHOD
+    >

-     "'# "local" is for Unix domain socket connections only'" "'local   all             all                                   peer'"
+    >     # "local" is for Unix domain socket connections only
-     "'# IPv4 local connections:'"
-     "'host    all             all             127.0.0.1/32          md5'"
-     "'# IPv6 local connections:'"
-     "'host    all             all             ::1/128               md5'"
+    >     local   all             all                                   peer
-'''

 5c.
 Create a new database catalog
 ---------------------------------